chrisrude/oobabot/docs/CONFIG.md

 ### Creating a new `config.yml` file

-Pass `--generate-config` to the CLI to print a fesh new config.yml file to sdout.
+Pass `--generate-config` to the CLI to print a fresh new config.yml file to STDOUT.
 You can then redirect this to a file.

 This file will include any other settings you've supplied on the command line.
 So if you're upgrading from an earlier version,